*This post may contain affiliate links. Read more »

 Here’s a couple of fun lil’ ways you can tweak this recipe:

-- Give your Bihun Goreng an exciting twist by incorporating lontong, a traditional Indonesian rice cake.
+Give your Bihun Goreng an exciting twist by incorporating lontong, a traditional Indonesian rice cake.
 Cut it into small cubes and stir them into the stir-fry for an added layer of texture.
-For a flavor boost, drizzle a touch of Nước Chấm (vegan Vietnamese fish sauce alternative) to blow up the umami profile.

-- You'll love this variation if you've enjoyed my banh bao chay recipe with mung bean noodles.
+If you've enjoyed my banh bao chay recipe, it might be because you just love mung bean noodles more than onces made from rice.
 Swap out the rice vermicelli with mung bean noodles for a different, chewy texture.
 These translucent noodles absorb flavors beautifully and offer a unique spin on the classic Bihun Goreng.
-Follow the same steps and savor the familiar yet delightful twist in every bite.

 📖 How to make bihun goreng like a pro